Ivan Dumbadze: Military and civil head of Yalta

 Meanwhile, under the threat of a forced closing of local newspapers or jailing of their editors, Dumbadze required mandatory publication of materials he sent them.
 He also provided full support to the Black Hundreds (a reactionary anti-semitic movement) and their propaganda.
 He enforced obligatory reading and wider distribution of their newspapers like Russkoye Znamya and Veche.
 The scandalous case of Privy Councillor Pyasecki went into the contemporary encyclopedical biography of Dumbadze.
 Living in retirement, this high-ranked nobleman (III class by the Table of ranks) was the superintendent of a local library in Yalta.
 Dumbadze ordered him to subscribe to abovenamed black-hundredist newspapers, and after Pyasecki refused, Dumbadze issued him an ultimatum to either join the Union of Russian People or leave the city, and this 72-year-old nobleman was expelled.

 Yalta was an elite resort without large factories, and thus no proletariat.
 So many people whom Dumbadze imprisoned, expelled from Yalta and declared political unreliable were mostly people from the middle class and even nobility.

 Dumbadze also admitted to publicly insulting an officer senior in rank to him, as wella as other acts of insubordination, among them insulting the Governor of Taurida, General Vassily Novitsky, who had originally entrusted Dumbadze with the power of supreme military commandant of Yalta.
 Novitsky acting as the senior official in the region in the absence of Dumbadze, found no legal grounds for Dumbadze's expulsion of some persons, and allowed them to return to the Crimea.
 As a result of disagreement between them, Novitsky was expelled from the Crimea himself.
-Another full general whose honor Dumbadze insulted in a public telegram was Beckmann, Governor-General of Finland.
-Again no significant reaction followed either from Nicholas II – who was the Grand Prince of Finland – or from the imperial ministries, and General of Cavalry Beckman was forced to resign.
+Another full general whose honor Dumbadze insulted in a public telegram was Vladimir Böckmann, Governor-General of Finland.
+Again no significant reaction followed either from Nicholas II – who was the Grand Duke of Finland – or from the imperial ministries, and General of Cavalry Böckman was forced to resign.
 The interference of Dumbadze with the statutory procedures of interaction between the branches of state authorities, shattered the fundamentals of the state rule.
 Thus even Prime Minister Pyotr Stolypin who is named among supporters of Dumbadze, sometimes was forced to disavow Dumbadze's initiatives, insisting that otherwise the "interaction set by the law between the State Duma and the government could be substantially subverted."